GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 A frame is also not permitted in a channel packet if it is defined only for client-to-server use, or if it would require the server to respond to a single client via the multicast channel (e.g., PATH_CHALLENGE).

-A client that receives a frame in a channel packet that is not permitted SHOULD close the connection with reason MC_EXTENSION_ERROR.
+A client that receives a frame in an authenticated channel packet that is not permitted SHOULD close the connection with reason MC_EXTENSION_ERROR.

 For example, frames such as ACK, CRYPTO, NEW_TOKEN, STOP_SENDING, MAX_DATA, MAX_STREAMS, NEW_CONNECTION_ID, RETIRE_CONNECTION_ID, PATH_CHALLENGE, PATH_RESPONSE, CONNECTION_CLOSE, and HANDSHAKE_DONE are not permitted in channel packets because their semantics are tied to an individual QUIC connection.